 Taroona Beach is roughly 15 minutes drive (10.4 km) south of Hobart center, on the scenic route between Hobart and Kingston.
 Nearby is Taroona Park or go for a stroll from Taroona boat ramp east towards the beautiful Alum cliffs and you may well find an assortment of beautiful seashells.

 Taroona means seashell (or more specifically chiton) in the local Aboriginal language.
-In case you feel like swim or kayak, there are change rooms and a cold water shower as well as picnic facilities.
+In case you feel like swim or kayaking, there are change rooms and a cold water shower as well as picnic facilities.

 4. Coningham Beach